timbermonson/EmpowerUtils/README.md

 # EmpowerUtils

-A collection of utils written by Timber Monson for automating office tasks at Empowered HOA and Advanced Community Services.
+A collection of utils written by Timber Monson for automating office tasks at an HOA management company.
 Basic usage guides are below, and a developer guide is at `./src/README.md` (TODO)

 # Initial Install